Services

 • The redesign or rebuild shipped without routebyroute parity checks against the previous platform.

-• Quick check: compare a handful of highvalue prelaunch URLs with the live versions for redirects, canonicals, rendered HTML, and internallink changes.
+• Compare highvalue prelaunch URLs with the live versions for redirects, canonicals, rendered HTML, and internallink changes.

 • Which route families lost the most traffic first and whether the drop lines up with one template or one change type.